-The CFAR may not fund clinical research studies that include prospective assignment to one or more intervention to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes of the participants.
+The CFAR may not fund clinical trials, such as studies that include prospective assignment to one or more intervention to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes of the participants.
+Use this NIH TOOL to make a quick determination of a Clinical Trial.

 Studies involving human subjects may be subject to additional NIH review prior to initiating the study, which may cause delays.
 Similarly, for studies with any foreign component, additional NIH review and approval is required prior to the initiation of any study procedures.
-More information can be found on our website